 What will be the effect of FDI in Insurance?

-Though there was a huge objection by opposition in parliament against FDi, it was a good move by Indian government to introduce FDI in various sectors and most probably in Insurance as it will help insurance companies to enhance their quality and performance.
+Though there was a huge objection by opposition in parliament against FDi, it was a good move by Indian government to introduce Foreign Direct Investment in various sectors and most probably in Insurance as it will help insurance companies to enhance their quality and performance.
 As per IRDA (Insurance Regulatory and Development Authority), the performance of insurance sector fell drastically by 6.3% for the year 2011-12 and the major insurer in India Life Insurance Corporation of India which almost covers 70% of the market, has to face a decline of 6.5%.
 FDI in Insurance will act as a boon to these organizations with introduction of foreign technology and investments.

 FDI and its Types